 b.
 The chartering of a new active chapter shall be conducted under the direction of the New Chapter Development Committee in accordance with the policies approved by the Executive Committee.

-E4.03-1 A New Chapter Development Committee shall be composed of fifteen members, six of whom shall be alumnus members appointed by each newly elected Grand Consul for a four year term to begin ninety (90) days following each Grand Chapter, two of whom shall be undergraduates or recent products of the NCDC process and shall be appointed by each newly elected Grand Consul for a one year term ending with the appointment of his successor, and one of whom shall be appointed by the Grand Consul to act as chairman and hold office at the pleasure of the Grand Consul.
+E4.03-1 A New Chapter Development Committee shall be composed of Eleven members, Four of whom shall be alumnus members appointed by each newly elected Grand Consul for a four year term to begin ninety (90) days following each Grand Chapter, two of whom shall be undergraduates or recent products of the NCDC process and shall be appointed by each newly elected Grand Consul for a one year term ending with the appointment of his successor, and one of whom shall be appointed by the Grand Consul to act as chairman and hold office at the pleasure of the Grand Consul.
 All such appointments shall be made only with the advice and consent of the Executive Committee.
 Expenses shall be reimbursed by the Fraternity under guidelines established by the Executive Committee.
 The following procedures, in addition to the provisions of Statute 4.03 and ECR 4.03-1, shall apply to the preparation, petitioning and chartering of a new active chapter:

 a.
 Expansion efforts shall be directed by the New Chapter Development Committee under the guidelines set forth by the Executive Committee in the Fraternity’s publications “Expansion Policies and Petitioning Procedures” and “Reactivation Procedures and Guidelines.”